Onion downy mildew

 - Do not compost infected material

-- It is recommended to remove and dispose of affected plants and avoid replanting with onion or shallots for five years
+- It is recommended to remove and dispose of affected plants and avoid replanting with onions or shallots for five years

 - It is important not to allow any bulbs to remain in the soil from year to year.
 The fungus remains dormant in infected bulbs, producing spores in the spring which spread the disease to newly sown plants